haskelash/haskelash.github.io/_posts/2021-02-23-making-a-queue-in-swift-with-a-recursive-enum.md

   ----------------------
 ```

-Inserting would work like in any a doubly linked list.
-Let's say you have `prev` and `next` which currently point to each other:
+Inserting would work like in any doubly linked list.
+For any node, its `prev` and `next` would point to itself:

 ```
-prev.next == next
+prev.next == self
-next.prev == prev
+next.prev == self
 ```

-If you want to insert `node`, you would need to re-wire four connections:
+If you want to insert `node` before `self`, you would need to re-wire four connections:

 ```
 prev.next = node
 node.prev = prev

-node.next = next
+node.next = self
-next.prev = node
+self.prev = node
 ```

 Unfortunately, while Swift enums *can* be recursive, they *can't* recursively end up containing themselves (as far as I can tell).
 On the very first enqueue, we have a problem.
 We would need to do something like this: